blockmatic-icebox/powerstack/README.md

 A robust open-source front-end architecture, coding guidelines and starter boilerplates for web3 react applications.
 ## General Philosophy

-The dApp Architecture project aims to facilitate starting up Web3 projects quickly and following industry best practices.
+The dApp Architecture project aims to facilitate starting up quickly and following industry best practices.
 The project provides a well documented architecture, starter boilerplates, coding conventions and guidelines to avoid common pitfalls.

+If you are new to Web3 and its concepts Nader Dabit's talk at Next.js Conf 2021 [Defining the Web3 Stack](https://www.youtube.com/watch?v=f9XRH7bjV8M) is great resource to get started.

 The React dApp Architecture follows the following design principles:
 ### The Best Code is No Code

 The fewer lines of code the better.
 Every line of code you write increases complexity and error surface.
-Frameworks provide battle tested and maintained codebases.
+Well maintained frameworks and libraries provide battle tested code and regurlarly updated codebases.
+It is also easier to onboard new developers to the project when using known frameworks and tools such as NextJS and Ethers.

 ### Optimize for Change